au-research/raido/readme.md

 ## RAiD vs Raido

 When you see these terms in this codebase:
-* `Raido`, `raido` - refers to our "local" Oceania region implementation (i.e. `raid.org.au`) of RAiD, being operated and maintained by ARDC in our capacity as one of the (hopefully many) "registration agency" providers.
+* `Raido`, `raido` - refers to the software codebase that implements our "local" RAiD service for the Oceania region.
-  * It's a "codename" for the software project, not intended to be publicly visible
+  * It's a "codename" for the software project and not intended to be publicly visible.
+  * The term should not be used in the UI or other user-visible places.
+* `RAiD service` - in customer/user communications, we always refer to the "RAiD service" or "ARDC RAiD service" when talking about the service we provide to our customers that is based on the Raido software (hosted in AWS).
+  * The `RAiD service` is operated and maintained by the ARDC in our capacity as one of the (hopefully many) "registration agency" providers.
+  * The `RAiD service` is located in and primarily intended for customers in the Oceania region.
-* `RAiD`, `RAID`, `Raid`, `raid` - refers to the "global" RAiD standard and supporting global infrastructure (i.e. `raid.org`), being operated and maintained by ARDC in our capacity as the global "registration authority".
+* `RAiD`, `RAID`, `Raid`, `raid` - refers to the "global" RAiD ISO standard and supporting global infrastructure (i.e. `raid.org`), being operated and maintained by ARDC in our capacity as the ISo standard "registration authority".

-The Raid infrastructure does not yet exist at all.
+  * note that `raid.org` does not exist yet, and when it does, the software will live in a separate repository

-There is a DEMO environment for Raido available at https://app.demo.raid.org.au.
+There is a DEMO environment for the RAiD service available at https://app.demo.raid.org.au.

 Note that: